UN says Yemen’s warring parties agree to renew truce

 Later Thursday, the Yemeni government’s presidential council expressed its support for the U.N. envoy’s efforts and reiterated that that Houthis must be prompted to re-open roads around Taiz, according to the state-run SABA news agency.

 In recent weeks, commercial flights have resumed from Sanaa, and fuel shipments have arrived.
-However, the opening of the roads around Taiz remains a contested issue.
-Both sides have yet to agree on a framework for lifting the blockade on the key city.
+However, the opening of the roads around Taiz remains a contested issue and both sides have yet to agree on a framework for lifting the blockade on the key city.

 Fighting, airstrikes and bombardment have subsided since the truce first started in early April, and the rebels have ceased their cross-border attacks on Saudi Arabia and the United Arab Emirates, the two pillars of the Saudi-led coalition.

-The Norwegian Refugee Council welcomed the truce extension as a sign of a “serious commitment” to end the conflict.
-The council’s Yemen director, Erin Hutchinson, expressed hopes that the cease-fire could lead to further progress on the reopening of roads so that humanitarian aid could reach the needy, and so that more displaced Yemenis could return to their homes.
+The Norwegian Refugee Council’s Yemen director, Erin Hutchinson, expressed hopes that the cease-fire would lead to the reopening of roads so that humanitarian aid can reach those in need and so that more displaced Yemenis could return to their homes.

 Many Yemenis and observers point to the fact that fighting has been reduced, but not completely stopped.
 According to the Norwegian humanitarian group, the original truce resulted in a more than 50% drop in the number of civilian casualties in the first month.

-Also, the European Union’s delegation to Yemen tweeted that it welcomed the move, stressing the importance of lifting the blockage on the city of Taiz.
+The European Union’s delegation to Yemen welcomed the move in a tweet and underscored the importance of lifting the Taiz blockade.

+Earlier, U.N. spokesman Stephane Dujarric said Yemen’s humanitarian needs remain high despite improvements since the truce, with some 19 million expected to face hunger this year, including more than 160,000 who will face famine-like conditions.

+“Aid agencies need $4.28 billion to assist 17.3 million people across the country this year,” but only 26% of that amount has been funded, he said, urging donors to pledge money and turn pledges into cash.

-Associated Press writers Samy Magdy in Cairo and Zeke Miller in Washington contributed to this report.
+Associated Press writers Samy Magdy in Cairo, Edith M. Lederer at the United Nations and Zeke Miller in Washington contributed to this report.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.